kubernetes/community/contributors/design-proposals/statefulset-update.md

 a scale down operation or due to an update.
 Consider a BASE distributed storage application like Cassandra, where 2 TiB of persistent data is not atypical, and the data distribution is not identical on every server.
-We want to enable two distinct behaviors based on reason for termination.
+We want to enable two distinct behaviors based on the reason for termination.

 - If the termination is due to scale down, during the configured termination